Zorro: Inspirations

 The historical figure most often associated with the Zorro character is Joaquin Murrieta, whose life was fictionalized in the novel The Life and Adventures of Joaquín Murieta (1854) by John Rollin Ridge.
 In the 1998 film The Mask of Zorro Murrieta's (fictitious) brother Alejandro succeeds Diego as Zorro.
 As a hero with a secret identity who taunts his foes by signing his deeds, Zorro finds a direct literary predecessor in Sir Percy Blakeney, hero of the Scarlet Pimpernel pulp series by Emma Orczy.

 The character recalls other figures, such as Robin Hood, Reynard the Fox, Salomón Pico, Manuel Rodríguez Erdoíza, and Tiburcio Vásquez.
-Another possible historical inspiration is William Lamport, an Irish soldier who lived in Mexico in the seventeenth century.
+Another possible historical inspiration is William Lamport, an Irish soldier who lived in Mexico in the 17th century.
 His life was the subject of a fictive book by Vicente Riva Palacio; The Irish Zorro (2004) is a recent biography.
 Another is Estanislao, a Yokuts man who led a revolt against the Mission San Jose in 1827.

 The 1860s, 1880s, and 1900s penny dreadful treatment of the Spring-heeled Jack character as a masked avenger may have inspired some aspects of Zorro's heroic persona.
 Spring Heeled Jack was portrayed as a nobleman who created a flamboyant, masked alter ego to fight injustice, frequently demonstrated exceptional athletic and combative skills, maintained a hidden lair and was known to carve the letter "S" into walls with his rapier as a calling card.

 Like Sir Percy in The Scarlet Pimpernel, Don Diego avoids suspicion by playing the role of an effete dandy who wears lace, writes poetry, and shuns violence.
 The all-black Fairbanks film costume, which with variations has remained the standard costume for the character, was likely adapted from the Arrow serial film character The Masked Rider (1919).
 This character was the first Mexican black-clad masked rider on a black horse to appear on the silver screen.
 Fairbanks's costume in The Mark of Zorro, released the following year, resembled that of the Rider with only slight differences in the mask and hat.

 In 1860, Mór Jókai published his novel "Szegény Gazdagok" (Poor Richmen), where the main character is the Hungarian Baron Lénárd Hátszegi, who is supposed to have the alterego of the "Fatia Negra" (The one with the Black face), an outlaw who robs local people during the night, and during the day lives an aristocratic life.
 The novel's character was inspired by the real-life Hungarian Baron László Nopcsa (1794–1884), who, according to the local legends, had a similar type of alterego.